pipcom/FR6-TMS-RemoteDB-Adapter/README.md

 Simple select the mater object and setup the mater fields.

-In case of customers <> orders the oders the following where clause is added.
+In case of customers <> orders the SQL for selecting ordery the following "where" clause is added automatically:

 WHERE (customer_id=:customer_id)

 6.)
-Execure the report.
+Execute the report.
 Now you should see the master detail detail result.

+I put a sample report in reports folder that only show that master detail detail does work without to make it pretty in the short of time :)

+7.)
+For building the component for FastReports you need to have TMS Business components installed together with FastReports VCL.

+Simply Copy TMSRemoteDB folder into the source Folder of FastReports and build and install the packages inside.

+The scripting support is currently not ready.
+I also did not found where to add a cool custom Image for the components.

+To keep it simple i have used the default cretentials to connect to RemoteDB Server.